yudenSU/to-do-app/documentation/documentation.md

 A help page is added to assist first-time users with the app.

 ### Testing
-Unit test are provided to test components are correctly rendering and respond to user interaction.
+Unit tests are provided to test components are correctly rendering and respond to user interaction.